kolwit/com.kolwit.pickcontact/README.md

 ## iOS limited result
 At this moment the plugin provides a limited result for iOS.
 If you have suggestions to extend the iOS part as the Android is; you are very welcome to contribute.

+## Windows 10
+Coming soon, first try in 1.0.6

+## version 1.0.6
+- Adding support for Windows 10
+- Updated for iOS 8

 ## version 1.0.4
 - Support added for Windows Phone 8 , based on [org.apache.cordova.contacts](https://github.com/apache/cordova-plugin-contacts)
 - Fixed iOS picker, thanks to @ChristianPapathanasiou for providing the fix!
 Thank you again!